kakaobrain/magvlt/README.md

 - MAGVLT uses VQGAN (OpenImages, f=8, 16384) as the image encoder which can be downloaded from [this repo](https://github.com/CompVis/taming-transformers).

 ## Pretrained Checkpoints
 We provide pretrained checkpoints of MAGVLT to reproduce the results in the paper.
+(It will be updated soon.)

 |      Model       |         #Parameters          | CIDEr (↑, coco) | CIDEr (↑, NoCaps) | FID (↓, coco) |
 |:----------------:|:----------------------------:|:---------------:|:-----------------:|:-------------:|